CS2401-Spring2020/Weeks-5-6/README.md

 You will do this by doing both an exaustive search and recursive search as described below.
 You will need to also create a tester program using `JUnit` testing.

+Note the access noted on each element and method below.

 ### Elements
 *  `private bool[][] game` -- Stores the final game state, cells that are `true` contain a part of the snake, and `false` are the background.
 Note that in this version of the game the snake will always have a barrier of one cell (i.e. every neighborhood of 9 cells around a portion of the snake will only ever have at most 3 `true` cells).
+* `private int[] headPosition` -- Stores the location of the snake's head.
 * `private static int exaustiveChecks` -- counts the number of positions checked when performing the tail search using exaustive enumeration, across all instances of the `SnakeGame`.
 * `private static int recursiveChecks` -- counts the number of positions checked when performing the tail search using recursive search, across all instances of the `SnakeGame`.